Dog Walkers Not Wanted: Her Job Evaporated When People Stayed Home

 In fact, 70% of her business relies on people traveling.
 She's usually busiest during this time of the year — near Detroit, where she lives, lots of folks head out for spring break or to shake off their winter blues.

 Instead, she's down to a few clients who are still paying her even though they don't need a dog walker.
-That, she says, is the thing that's kept her from panicking even as she's having flashbacks to the Great Recession, when she lost much of her retirement money.
+That, she says, is the thing that has kept her from panicking even as she's having flashbacks to the Great Recession, when she lost much of her retirement money.

 Faces Of The Coronavirus Recession